dustinrouillard/dustinrouillard/README.md

 Hi there!
-I'm Dustin and I'm 23 years old, currently residing in New Mexico, USA, wanna to move more eastern though, to be closer to critical internet infrastructure.
+I'm Dustin and I'm 23 years old, currently residing in New Mexico, however, it's a desert and I'd love to live somewhere more eastern, mainly to be closer to critical tech infrastructure and have access to some awesome opportunities in the IT field.

-I'm a self-taught Software Engineer but I strive to be as knowledgeable as possible in a wide variety of fields, a guy with many skills, but a master a none, which is exactly where I wanna be, I'm happy here.
-I like to make stuff that people might find useful, but currently my focus has been more on scaling enterprise grade networks, and maintaining highly available infrastructure. \
-*(Need a bare metal kubernetes cluster with HA, or some systems administration?
-Let's chat)*
+I'm a self-taught Software Engineer and Systems Administrator, but I break into many different fields and I’m fairly knowledgeable in most things surrounding servers, networking, and software.
+Making tools and services that make lives easier or better in some way is what I love to do.
 ___

-💼 : Currently working as Systems Administrator at **[Hop](https://hop.io)** \
-*We're a cloud platform focusing on supporting real-time, high-bandwidth applications.*  - *Learn more at [hop.io](https://hop.io)*
+Got v6?: `mtr yo.dstn.to`

 🌐 : [**dstn.to**](https://dstn.to) \
 🐦 : [**@dustinrouillard**](https://dstn.to/twitter) \
 📧 : [**comms@dstn.to**](mailto://comms@dstn.to) \
 📡 : [**AS21761**](https://as21761.net) \
 Discord : [**dstn.to/discord**](https://dstn.to/discord) \
-Interested in the dotfiles that power my daily workflow? [**dstn.to/dotfiles**](https://dstn.to/dotfiles)
+Interested in the dotfiles that power my daily workflow? [**dstn.to/dotfiles**](https://dstn.to/dotfiles) \
+*(Need some help on a project with my skillset?
+Let's chat **[dstn.llc](https://dstn.llc)**)*